Post-traumatic Stress and Complex Trauma

 Trauma comes in all shapes and sizes, but generally refers to an emotional wound that can occur as a result of a life event that is threatening to a person’s sense of safety or wellbeing.

-At Foundation Psychology our expert Clinical Psychologist Katherine Bonaldi works comprehensively with people whom have experienced trauma.
+At Foundation Psychology some of our Psychologists work comprehensively with people whom have experienced trauma.

 Trauma may occur as a result of abuse, a serious illness, injury or disaster.
 People may also experience trauma as a result of witnessing or hearing somebody else’s traumatic experiences.
 This is called vicarious trauma.
 For some people, the impact of the trauma may be short term, but for others the impact of a trauma may be longer term and negatively affect other areas of their life, such as relationships, study, work, quality of life and identity.
 This can depend on how the trauma was processed at the time, the level of support a person had and their personal history.
 Experiencing trauma is not a weakness in character.